OpenAPI-Qraft/openapi-qraft/packages/cli/README.md

   - Example: `--file-header '/* eslint-disable */'`
 - **`--postfix-services <string>`:** Customize the generated service names with a specific postfix _(optional, default: `Service`)_.
   - Example: `--postfix-services Endpoint` will generate `services/UserEndpoint.ts` instead of `services/UserService.ts`.
+- **`--service-name-base <endpoint | tags>`:** Use OpenAPI Operation `endpoint` or `tags` as the base name of the service _(optional, default: `endpoint`)_.
+  - Examples:
+    - `--service-name-base endpoint` will generate services based on the OpenAPI Operation endpoint.
+    - `--service-name-base tags` will generate services based on the OpenAPI Operation tags instead of the endpoint.
+      - If multiple tags are present for the operation, similar services will be created for each tag.
+      - If there are no tags for the operation, the services will be created under the `default` tag.
 - **`--explicit-import-extensions`:** Include explicit `.js` extensions in all import statements.
 Ideal for projects using ECMAScript modules when TypeScript's _--moduleResolution_ is `node16` or `nodenext` _(optional)_.
 - **`-h, --help`:** Display help for the command (optional).